UDISE Plus Aadhaar OTP Not Coming 2026-27 – Why It Fails & What to Do for APAAR and PEN

 - BRCs routinely allow a short correction window after submission for OTP-related APAAR/PEN completion

-- Complete authentication as soon as the mobile number is updated or lock is resolved — do not wait for the BRC to ask
+- Complete authentication as soon as the family updates the mobile number or UIDAI resolves the lock—do not wait for the BRC to ask